zibler/blog/2021-02/colemak.md

 One more thing.
 I am going to focus on accuracy rather than speed.
 I am aiming for 98% initially.
 My average accuracy is 96% out of 259 tests I have taken in monkeytype.com.
 Not bad, but I think that if I focus on accuracy speed will come naturally.

+Today I had to take some notes from an online event.
+The event was a series of presentations from several speakers.
+In the past this would not have been a problem.
+I was usually able to type as the speakers presented and capture almost all remarks and conversations.
+However, I am in the middle of this switch and I am not at the speed I was.
+I also did not want to switch back to QWERTY because I was affraid I was going to be all messed up.
+I took all my notes by hand.
+It was painful.
+I then transcribed the notes.
+Not the ideal case.
+I do wonder when things like this happen, if it all makes senses, if it was the right thing to do?
+I think that it all comes down to trying something new, different and be willing to take certain risks.
+I am going to push forward!
+Maybe a few months from now I will look at this as a distant memory and laugh.

+One more thing.
+While transcribing my notes I noticed that I cannot read and type at the same time.
+I am touchtyping as I type this.
+I don't have to look at the keyboard at all.
+But for some reason, I cannot read and type yet.
+I think this is all due to the muscle memory not being developed yet.
+We'll see.

 and if you are wondering....yes...I wrote this with colemak